Oghma-Infinium/Vagabond/Documentation/CONFIG.md

    > DLAA and DLSS **cannot** be used together.
 Do not enable this if you're using Puredark's Patreon DLSS mod.

-- **Enable Base Game AA**: Enable this mod if you can't use DLAA or DLSS.
+- ~~**Enable Base Game AA**: Enable this mod if you can't use DLAA or DLSS.~~
+  - Does not work currently.
+Instead change bUseTAA=0 to bUseTAA=1 in profiles/Vagabond/Skyrimperfs.ini if using AMD card.

 - **Equipment UI Preset for 1080p**: UI preset for 1080p users.
 Enable this if you use a 1080p monitor.